yogeshhegde/processor-sdk-doc/source/android/Overview/_Processor_SDK_Android_Flashing.rst

 Flashing the kernel
 ===================

-In order to flash a new kernel, the new boot image should be flashed:
+In order to flash a new kernel, the several images should be flashed:

 .. code-block:: console

-   $ adb reboot bootloader
+   $ adb reboot fastboot
-   < Wait for bootloader reboot >
+   < Wait for fastbootd reboot >

-   $ cd <PATH/TO/BOOT/IMAGE>
+   $ cd <PATH/TO/IMAGES>
    $ fastboot flash boot boot.img
+   $ fastboot flash vendor_boot vendor_boot.img
+   $ fastboot flash vendor_dlkm vendor_dlkm.img
    $ fastboot reboot

 The board should boot with the new kernel build.